adedomin/CSC450-project-proposal/final/final.md

 Shells are very powerful tools.
 In many cases, they also serve as the most basic ui of an operating system.
-Most shells allow for tying streams of multiple processes togethet, allowing for interprocess communication.
+Most shells allow for tying streams of multiple processes together, allowing for interprocess communication.
 Such mechanisms is what allows shells to complete complex tasks.
 Because of this, many programming languages provide the ability to spawn shells.
 An example is the function system(), in the standard C library.

 The power of the shell was not lost to some OCaml[^ocaml] developers;
 these developers created shcaml. shcaml, a library, offers a more powerful shell spawning construct for the OCaml language.
 A feature of shcaml allowed one to tie OCaml code with external commands as a sort of intermediate go-between.
 This allowed for powerful data-wrangling functional compositions that could take in data from shell commands and transform them into structured outputs [@shcaml].

 [^ocaml]: OCaml is a popular functional language.